 To understand how Tableau structures view URLs, let's take a close look at an example in the browser address bar.

-- In Tableau Server or Tableau Online, the basic URL pattern for a Tableau view is:
+- In Tableau Server or Tableau Cloud, the basic URL pattern for a Tableau view is:

 - In a multi-site environment, for views saved to sites other than Default, the site ID is also included in the URL: